14 Ways to Get Families to Respond to You on Care.com

 You can be social on Care.com too.
-Post a thoughtful comment on an article or on Sheila's blog (she writes a new post every Tuesday).
+Post a thoughtful comment on an article or on Sheila's blog (there's a new post every Tuesday).
+Answer a question on Care Smarts.
 Families may see your comments and reach out to you about a job!

 Use keywords in your profile that people might search for or gravitate towards.
 Looking for a babysitting job?
 Incorporate words associated with being a babysitter.
 For example, mention if you're CPR certified, provide after-school care or have your own transportation.
 Include language like "I am babysitter who cooks healthy meals for children" and give examples of your favorite nutritious treats.
 If you're a certified tutor, put that in your profile instead of "homework helper".
 Using the right words and details can help more families find you when they search for specific traits they find important.

 If you received an email from someone you didn't know and it just read, "Hi.
 Call Me.", you probably wouldn't be very eager to respond.
 Families feel the same way when you reply to their jobs.
 Don't copy and paste the same generic message to all families.
 Your response to a job post is essentially your babysitter or nanny cover letter.
 Personalize and customize it for this specific position.
 Say why you're a good fit for what they need, and provide unique details that illustrate who you are and why they would be lucky to have you.
 Give the family every reason to respond to you over other job seekers.